cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

         if i > j then
             break MainLoop;
         end;
+        print(j);
     end;
 end;
 ```

-Similarly, `continue MainLoop` skips the rest of the current iteration of both the inner loop and the main loop.
+Similarly, `continue MainLoop;` skips the rest of the current iteration of both the inner loop and the main loop.
 Every loop in Mindcode can be marked with a label,
 and the break or continue statements can use those labels to specify which of the currently active loops they operate on.